Skip to content

 If a reboot doesn't restore the instance to a healthy state, then use either the AWS Systems Manager Automation runbook to restore your instances.
 Or, manually restore your instances.

-If you choose to use the runbook, then first take the following actions:
+To use the runbook, first review the following prerequisites:

 • If your root Amazon Elastic Block Store (Amazon EBS) volume is encrypted, then make sure that the encryption key exists in your account.
-Also, you must have permission to use it.
+Also, make sure that you have permission to use it.

 • The AWSSupport-StartEC2RescueWorkflow runbook stops your instance.
 If your instance uses instance store volumes, then use the manual recovery method to avoid data loss.